 Originating in the community of Galicia, found in northern Spain, is the delectable dish called empanadas.

 A traditional Spanish dish found all over the country; this quintessential dish makes for a fun and easy Spanish food experience.

 Whether you’re dining at a local Spanish restaurant, grabbing drinks at a bar, or simply stopping by a bakery to grab an empanada for the road, this dish is a delicious treat.

 The dish—a doughy and flaky pie generously stuffed with savory fixings.
-Traditionally these savory fixings are onions, bell peppers, and a minced meat that’s perfectly placed within the doughy pie.
+Traditionally these savory fixings are onions, bell peppers, and minced meat perfectly placed within the doughy pie.

 However, other versions of empanadas are easily created by substituting the minced meat for other ingredients such as chicken, spinach, cheese, and more veggies.

 Ciara from the blog Wellness Travel Diaries was fortunate enough to experience this exquisite dish first hand while teaching ESL in the small city of Melide, Galicia.
 As a gluten-free and dairy-free traveler, the Galicia region was first on her food excursion radar.
 It slowly expanded to the neighboring regions, eventually leading her to the east coast of Spain in Valencia and Barcelona.

-After spending over a year in Spain, and traveling around Europe, the blog Wellness Travel Diaries shares insider tips about how to navigate travel with food allergies, as well as how to maintain your health and wellness while traveling.
+After spending over a year in Spain and traveling around Europe, the blog Wellness Travel Diaries shares insider tips about navigating travel with food allergies and maintaining your health and wellness while traveling.

 So, with a love of empanadas, here’s one of her go-to recipes.
 It’s ideal when you’re craving empanadas outside of Spain, and they’re allergy-friendly too.

-While traditionally empanadas are filled with minced meat, the filling of empanadas can be the chef’s choice when you’re making them at home.
-The recipe below contains to two types of gluten-free empanadas.
+While traditionally, empanadas are filled with minced meat, the filling of empanadas can be the chef’s choice when you’re making them at home.
+The recipe below contains two types of gluten-free empanadas.